About Steve Sanson

 Governor Kenny Guinn

-In 2004 he was elected as a member on the Board of Association for the Centennial Point Community in the Northwest and appointed President.
+In 2004, he was elected as a member of the Board of Association for the Centennial Point Community in the Northwest, and appointed President.

-In 2005 Steve Sanson instructs classes for the Community College of Southern Nevada (CCSN) and instructs seminars for the National Business Institute (NBI) on Small Claims Court.
+In 2005, Steve instructed classes for the Community College of Southern Nevada (CCSN) and instructed seminars for the National Business Institute (NBI) on Small Claims Court.

-In 2005 Steve was a former candidate for Las Vegas City Council Ward 6 election.
-In the primaries Steve came in 5th out of 11 candidates.
+In 2005, Steve ran for Las Vegas City Council Ward 6.
+In the primary, Steve came in 5th out of 11 candidates.

-In 2006 Steve Sanson was unanimously appointed as Acting Vice President for the Asian Republican Party (ARP).
+In 2006, Steve was unanimously appointed as Acting Vice President for the Asian Republican Party (ARP).

-While I am an avid supporter of managed growth and respect what developers do for our economy and our community—I believe there is a happy medium and I feel that I can build the bridge between the citizenry and developers.
+While Steve is an avid supporter of managed growth and respects what developers do for our economy and our community—he believes there is a happy medium and that he can build the bridge between the citizenry and developers.

-I’m a determined individual who strives for perfection in whatever I do.
-Whether it is was in the military or in my personal life—I will not settle for mediocrity.
-I will never pretend to be an expert at everything, but I promise to always listen, get the facts and make the best decisions for my constituents.
+Steve is a determined individual who strives for perfection in whatever he does.
+Whether it is was in the military or in his personal life—he will not settle for mediocrity.
+He will never pretend to be an expert at everything, but promises to always listen, get the facts, and make the best decisions for his constituents based on their needs and after having listened to their voices.

-"Devil Dog" is my nickname since 1985 and it is the nickname I am using on the ballot.
+"Devil Dog" has been his nickname since 1985, and it is the nickname he is using on the ballot.
 "Devil Dog" is a nickname given to all Marines during the Battle for Belleau Wood in 1918.
 "Devil Dog" means fierce, ambitious, disciplined, able to stand up against all odds, find solutions and not excuses, a leader that will get the job done.
-I hope I didn't offend anyone, my religious belief is in the almighty God.
+Steve believes in the almighty God, and has dedicated his values, morality, and commitment to justice and fairness in His honor.